DEVELOPMENT SEC Reporting Taxonomy

 - Deprecated Date: identifies the date when the element is deprecated.

 - Deprecated Label: identifies the reason for the deprecation and possible replacement elements, if applicable.

-- Element Deprecated: identifies by value of true that the change applies to deprecation of an element.
+- Element Deprecated: identifies by value of true that the improvement applies to deprecation of an element.

-- Modified Deprecated Label: identifies by value of true that the change applies to a change in a deprecation label.
+- Modified Deprecated Label: identifies by value of true that the improvement applies to a change in a deprecation label.

-- Modified Balance Type: identifies by value of true that the change applies to a balance type
+- Modified Balance Type: identifies by value of true that the improvement applies to a balance type